 - Even ‘small’ size may be too big for tiny breeds

-I’m still a fan of this puzzle though.
-The simple maze design does a good job of slowing down eating and forcing your dog to forage.
+We’re still fans of this puzzle toy, though.
+During our tests, we found that the simple maze design does a good job of slowing down eating and forcing the dog to forage.
 It’s also made with food-grade silicone, so it’s soft and safe for your pet.
-Other features include a sucker bottom to stop it moving, easy-to-wash design and two available sizes.

-The PETBABA is also great for breeds with flat faces.
-The spaces between the mini-walls are relatively wide and shallow, so it could be a good option for pugs and French bulldogs.
+Additionally, we found that the PETBABA is one of the few puzzle bowls that’s great for breeds with flat faces.
+The spaces between the mini-walls are relatively wide and shallow, so it could be a good option for Pugs and French Bulldogs.

 It’s not a chew-proof maze feeder though.
-If your pet is a chewer, the silicone won’t withstand his teeth for long.
+If your pet is a chewer, the silicone won’t withstand their teeth for long!

 Rebecca’s Thoughts: